Asia

 [Photo: courtesy of Pastor Chris Anderson]

-Ted N. C. Wilson, General Conference president, is visiting East Timor (known officially as the Democratic Republic of Timor-Leste), where the Adventist faith was planted in 2009 and has since grown to 655 members.
+Ted N. C. Wilson, president of the General Conference of the Seventh-day Adventist Church, is visiting East Timor (known officially as the Democratic Republic of Timor-Leste), where the Adventist faith was planted in 2009 and has since grown to 655 members.
 More than 1.3 million people live in the small Asian nation.
-Most of its citizens are Christians from other faiths, with minorities of Muslims and Hindus.
-It is the first time a president of the Adventist Church has visited the country.
+Most of its citizens are Christians of other faiths, with minorities of Muslims and Hindus.
+It is the first time a president of the General Conference has visited the country.

 “We appreciate the establishment of the Timor-Leste Adventist International School for its contribution to improving the educational system in the country and for equipping our students to be holistically competent,” general administrative director Antoninho Pires said.